Geometric models for the algebraic hearts in the derived category of a gentle algebra: Introduction

 Furthermore, the (simple) HRS-tilting of a torsion pair in a heart $\calh$ can be interpreted as certain flip of arcs in the associated graded simple coordinate, see Remark \ref{remark:last}.

 The paper is organized as follows.
-We begin by recalling some background on marked surfaces, module/derived categories of gentle algebras, and length hearts in derived categories in Section \ref{Preliminaries}.
+We begin by recalling some background on marked surfaces, module/derived categories of gentle algebras, and algebraic hearts in derived categories in Section \ref{Preliminaries}.
 Then we give a geometric model for the module category of a gentle algebra in Section \ref{section:geo-model-module}.
-In particular, we embed the geometric model of the module category into the geometric model of the associated derived category in subsections \ref{subsection: Modules as curves}, \ref{section:dual of simples and projectives} and \ref{subsection:Module category vs derived category}, and we give an explicit description of the minimal projective resolution of an indecomposable module in subsection \ref{subsection:projective-res}, and then a geometric characterization of the morphisms/extensions and the higher Yoneda extensions will be given in subsections \ref{subsection:morph} and \ref{section:yonada} respectively.
-Section \ref{section:heart} is devoted to giving a geometric model for any length heart in the derived category of a gentle algebra.
+Section \ref{section:heart} is devoted to giving a geometric model for any algebraic heart in the derived category of a gentle algebra.
 Finally, we give an example in Section \ref{section:example} to explain the above results.